 The holiday season can be one of the most stressful times of the year.
-Not only are you juggling your normal responsibilities (work, housework, chauffeuring the kids around), but also all of the responsibilities that come with the holidays (extra baking, more cleaning, gift shopping).
+Not only are you juggling your normal responsibilities, but also all of the responsibilities that come with the holidays like extra baking, more cleaning, and gift shopping.

 And those added responsibilities are often accompanied by more stress.
-Do I have enough time to bake three kinds of cookies and clean the house before people begin arriving at noon?
+Do I have enough time to bake three kinds of cookies and clean the house?
 I don’t know if my mother will like this gift, and I really want to get her something special after all she’s done for me.

 Then, you realize midway through December that your neck has been aching.
 At first you thought you may have slept on it wrong, but after a week of constant pain, you know that can’t be the cause.

 Did you know that holiday stress, or just stress in general, can cause neck pain?
 All of that built up tension can really take a toll on your body, and your neck is one of the most common areas stress-induced pain flares up.
 Stress-induced neck pain is defined as pain either triggered or worsened by psychological or emotional factors.